 - How to shop for permanent life insurance

 There are two overarching types of health insurance: permanent life and term life.

-One major difference between the two types of policies is that permanent is for life and term is for a specific number of years.
+One major difference between the two types of policies is that permanent is for life.
+Term is for a specific number of years.

 You can buy a term life policy for 10, 20, 25 or 30 years.
-Term life is usually cheaper and may pay out more.
+Term life is usually cheaper and pays out more.
 That’s because a term life is considered a lower risk to the insurance company.

 As long you pay your premium, the insurer must pay out your permanent life insurance death benefit.
 On the other hand, there’s no guarantee that an insurer will have to pay out on a term life policy.
 There’s a good change you’ll outlive your term life policy.